shlomi1993/Clustering/README.md

 ## Instructions

-1. Make sure your system meet the requirements above.
+1. Make sure your system meets the requirements above.
 2. Download the code and the dataset from this repo.
 3. Open the terminal and run "python3 kmeans.py dog.jpeg randomCents.txt out.txt"

-You can use different centroids initialization file or output log file.
+You can use different centroids initialization files or output log files.

 ## Screenshots

-Program's output log file content after running the algorithm with 2 cenroids:
+Program's output log file content after running the algorithm with 2 centroids:

 ![image](https://user-images.githubusercontent.com/72878018/153748171-f7901890-632e-46c8-86e1-49cdbfd0c98c.png)